-The 2022 shortlist recognises the scholarly contribution and quality of six excellent history monographs published in 2021.
+The 2023 shortlist recognises the scholarly contribution and quality of six history monographs published in 2022.

 The Prize offers £1000 to the author of a first monograph in the field of European and World History.

-THE WINNER OF THIS YEAR’S GLADSTONE PRIZE WILL BE ANNOUNCED ON FRIDAY 22 JULY, ALONG WITH RECIPIENTS OF THE SOCIETY’S OTHER 2022 AWARDS — FOR PUBLISHING, TEACHING AND RESEARCH.
+THE WINNER OF THIS YEAR’S GLADSTONE PRIZE WILL BE ANNOUNCED IN LATE JUNE / EARLY JULY, ALONG WITH RECIPIENTS OF THE SOCIETY’S OTHER 2023 AWARDS.

 About the Prize

 The Gladstone Prize is one of the Royal Historical Society’s two annual book awards

 Titles eligible for the 2023 Prize will be:

 - its author’s first solely written history book;

 - on a subject within a field of European or World History;